thisguyneil/yearlyNeoWsdata/README.md

      -- Navigating to the notebook file in the file explorer and double-clicking it, or -- Using the "File" > "Open" option in VSCode and selecting the notebook file.

    - VSCode will now open the Python notebook, and it will automatically use the virtual environment you created for running the code and installing any required packages.
+When running the cells, if you have not used python notebook cells before in vscode, you may be asked to install an ipynb extension to run python notebook cells.
+This installation is required to run these cells.

 # Using the notebook